 - The Balance Trainer we love is the Bosu NexGen Pro.

-- You can also use what’s called a Friction trainer like the one from Flowin that we recently wrote about.
+- You can also use what’s called a Friction trainer like the one from Flowin that we have written about.

 Both of these trainers make working your glutes fun, so if you really want to improve strength then you should definitely consider looking into one of them.